 In today’s increasingly competitive life science market, many active candidates are juggling two or three processes when it comes down to offer stage, and the most in-demand passive candidates are approached by dozens of talent acquisition teams each month.
 With 75% of candidates looking into your reputation before they even consider applying to your vacancy, taking control over your identity as a workplace is one of the most effective ways of positively impacting your talent pipeline.

-In the job climate of 2021, it isn’t enough to advertise a role and expect your ideal candidate will apply.
-In fact, 94% of the candidates we’ve placed this year weren’t actively searching for a new role at the time we initially spoke with them.
-For the small number of candidates that do come in through active recruitment channels, they face more choice than ever before, with demand at a post-pandemic high, more life science and medtech organisations gaining the attention of investors and hitting the limelight, and employers able to attract a wider pool of talent with the adoption of remote working.
+In the job climate of 2022, it isn’t enough to advertise a role and expect your ideal candidate will apply.
+In fact, less than 1 in every 20 candidates we placed last year came from an inbound application as a result of us publicising a role.
+For the small number of candidates that do come in through active recruitment channels, they face more choice than ever before and often have multiple processes ongoing.
+Demand at an all-time high post-pandemic, more life science organisations are gaining the attention of investors and hitting the limelight, and employers are able to attract a wider pool of talent with the adoption of remote working - all of which make it more difficult for smaller organisations to attract talent.

 As a small to mid-sized organisation, your reputation as an employer of choice should be a consideration when it comes to growth strategy.
 Consistent messaging of what your workplace has to offer in terms of benefits, culture and opportunities is one of the most impactful ways of reaching that passive candidate goldmine.
 Effective messaging that taps into a candidate’s desires could be the difference between securing those ideal hires, or them accepting the offer of your competitor.